 Seminar utilizing case study appraisals of Government and business acquisition/contracting policies.
 Emphasis is on acquisition/contracting decision-making and policy formulation.
-PREREQUISITES: MN 3305 or MN 3371 and permission of Instructor.
+PREREQUISITES: MN 3305 or MN 3371 and permission of instructor.

-MN 4372 Seminar in Acquisition and Contracting Management (4-0).
+MN 4372 Seminar in Acquisition and Contract Management (1-0 to 4-0).